 The Top 5 Technology Mistakes

 Isn’t it amazing how technology seems to have taken over almost every aspect of our lives?
 Can you live without your smartphone?
 What if you couldn’t see who was calling you before you picked up the phone?
 Do we ask humans for directions anymore when we have GPS-enabled devices?
-We hate toll road a bit less now that we don’t have to stop and pay the toll due to I-Pass, EZ-Pass and other transponders.
+We hate toll roads a bit less now that we don’t have to stop and pay the toll due to I-Pass, EZ-Pass and other transponders.
 But when it comes to advanced technology in our manufacturing or distribution-based businesses we are lagging behind.

 MISTAKE ONE: Bar-coding is for retail and too expensive for us